bauwebster/Bootstrap-3-SASS-Starter-Framework/README.md

-Baustein Bootstrap Less Starter Framework
+Baustein Bootstrap SASS Starter Framework
 =========================================

-This is a Bootstrap3 with LESS starter framework created by Baustein Strategic Design Group Inc.
+This is a close-to-semantic Bootstrap3 with SASS starter framework created by Baustein Strategic Design Group Inc.